 There are pros and cons with each of these technologies, but you can’t go wrong with any of them!
 In reality, it depends on your preferences.

 If these technologies spark your interest, and you want to learn how to build apps, you are in the right place!
 We’ll teach you for free.
 No joke.
 Plus, at Infinum Academy, we have top lecturers who specialize in each technology; they know the ups and downs, ins and outs.
 One of our lecturers, Filip Gulan, was once himself a young apprentice.
 After he successfully finished the program, he was offered a job at Infinum.
 Today, he is an iOS Team Lead.
 He really came a long way, and so can you.

 No matter what you choose, it’s important to keep learning.
-If you feel Infinum Academy is up to your alley, apply now.
+If you feel like Infinum Academy is up your alley, apply now.
 We can’t guarantee you’ll be the next Bill Gates, but we’ll make sure to teach you useful skills that will help you jumpstart your career.